 Safety of our children starts even before the start of school.
 Waiting areas are provided at both infant/nursery and junior entrances.
 This means that children can be off the road while waiting for 8.50am when a teacher will invite them onto the playground and into school.
 Gates to the school will be locked at 9.00am and children will need to enter through the main building.

 All external doors in the main building are locked by 9.00am and remain closed during lessons.
 Playground doors are unlocked during break and lunchtimes and on other occasions when children are outside.
 Similar arrangements operate in the Nursery.
 To gain access to the Nursery, you will need to ring the bell while the main school office has a ‘buzzer’.

 Visitors are given identity badges which both staff and children are trained to recognise.

 If you have any concerns about your child’s welfare, please make an appointment with the class teacher in the first instance.
 Remember, they will take any issue or concern you have seriously, and are committed to helping your child feel safe at school.
 Most issues are resolved satisfactorily at this stage.

-If you or the teacher feels that the issue cannot be resolved at this level, a meeting can be arranged with the headteacher to take this issue further.
+If you or the teacher feels that the issue cannot be resolved at this level, a meeting can be arranged with any of the designated safeguarding officers at the school to take the issue further.